Bam, Iran: 2003 earthquake

 The 2003 Bam earthquake struck Bam and the surrounding Kerman province of south-eastern Iran at 01:56 UTC (5:26 AM Iran Standard Time) on 26 December 2003.
-The most widely accepted estimate for the magnitude of the earthquake is 6.6 on the moment magnitude scale (Mw); estimated by the United States Geological Survey.
+The most widely accepted estimate for the magnitude of the earthquake is 6.6 on the moment magnitude scale (Mw), estimated by the United States Geological Survey.
 The earthquake was particularly destructive, with the death toll amounting to 26,271 people and injuring an additional 30,000.
-The effects of the earthquake were exacerbated by the fact that the city chiefly consisted of mud brick buildings, many of which did not comply with earthquake regulations set in Iran in 1989, and that most of the inhabitants were indoors and asleep at the time the main tremor struck.
+The effects of the earthquake were exacerbated by the fact that the city chiefly consisted of brick buildings, many of which did not comply with earthquake regulations set in Iran in 1989, and that most of the inhabitants were indoors and asleep at the time the main tremor struck.

 After the earthquake, relations between the United States and Iran temporarily thawed.
-The U.S. offered direct humanitarian assistance to Iran and in return the Iranian government promised to comply with an agreement with the International Atomic Energy Agency which supports greater monitoring of its nuclear interests.
+The U.S. offered direct humanitarian assistance to Iran and in return, the Iranian government promised to comply with an agreement with the International Atomic Energy Agency which supports greater monitoring of its nuclear interests.
 In total a reported 44 countries sent in personnel to assist in relief operations and 60 countries offered assistance and support.

 Post-2003 development

 Immediately following the earthquake, the Iranian government began to plan a new city based on population control theories in order to eliminate problems that existed with the old city.
 The development of the plan took at least six months and resulted in significant complaints against the central government and local government by the Bam earthquake survivors.
 Nevertheless, the government carried on its plans and currently the city is being rebuilt.
 The historic citadel is also being rebuilt with specialist care from the Ministry of Culture and from Japanese universities.
-The earthquake stalled the growth of Bam as a city, especially as about half of its residents were killed and most of the remainder hurt.
+The earthquake stalled the growth of Bam as a city, especially as about half of its residents were killed and most of the remainder were hurt.
 Costs of the earthquake mounted to between $700 million and $1 billion U.S. dollars.